Browse by Topic

 If you don’t qualify for Medicaid, don’t worry.
 You still might be eligible for a subsidy from the government to help you pay for your health insurance.

-Beginning in 2014, if your income is less than 400 percent of the poverty level (approximately $45,000 for an individual and $92,000 for a family of four), you could qualify for a premium assistance credit.
+Beginning in 2014, if your income is less than 400 percent of the poverty level (approximately $45,000 for an individual and $92,000 for a family of four), you could qualify for an Advanced Premium Tax Credit.
 It helps you pay your premiums, the monthly amount you pay for your health insurance.

 Here’s what you need to know:

-• Premium assistance credits only work with individual coverage purchased through the Exchange.
+• Advanced Premium Tax Credits only work with individual coverage purchased through the Marketplace.
 For example, you can’t get the credit if you’re eligible for Medicaid or Medicare.
 In most cases, you can’t get the credit if you’re eligible for insurance from your employer.

 • The size of your credit depends on your family size, income and benchmark option.
 For more information, please read our benchmark option reform alert.

-• Premium assistance credits will be paid directly to the health insurance plan or company.
+• Advanced Premium Tax Credits will be paid directly to the health insurance plan or company.
 You’ll be responsible for the remainder of your premium.

-• If you qualify for a premium assistance credit, you might also qualify for reduced cost sharing.
+• If you qualify for a Advanced Premium Tax Credit, you might also qualify for a Cost Sharing Reduction.
 Cost sharing is all of the ways you share the cost of your health care with your health insurance company—things like deductibles, copays and coinsurance.

 To learn more about health care reform in general and what it means for you, check out our health care reform site.